wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-03-25-Netmiko_Introduction.md

 Port-channel1          unassigned      YES unset  down                  down
 VirtualPortGroup0      10.10.20.48     YES unset  up                    up
 ```
+Note: Netmiko will go automatically into config mode so therefore you don't see the `conf t` command in the list of commands.

 This particular example can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/Netmiko_Introduction/loopback).

 That's it for this post.
 Hope you liked this little introduction to Netmiko.
 To have a view on all examples discussed in this post, you can check out the Github repo [here](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/Netmiko_Introduction).